computermancer/cmEarplugs/README.md

 - Removing earplugs restores volume to 100 percent.

--Thanks to mgm on epochmod.com for helping with keypress config technique
+*Thanks to mgm on epochmod.com for helping with keypress config technique